streamingfast/substreams/docs/developer-guide/substreams-sinks.md

 The first step of having Substreams consumed by a particular sink involves the creation of a `map` module; whose output type is a protobuf (accepted by the sink).
 This specific protobuf is populated from Substreams protobuf types; a transformation of types into a format suitable for ingestion by sinks.

-For example, database-likes Substreams sinks such as PostgreSQL or MongoDB accepts a module's output of type [substreams.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/database/v1/database.proto#L5).
+For example, database-like Substreams sinks such as PostgreSQL or MongoDB accepts a module's output of type [substreams.database.v1.DatabaseChanges](https://github.com/streamingfast/substreams-database-change/blob/develop/proto/database/v1/database.proto#L5).

 It’s important to note that databases are only one type of sink.
 The sink being targeted determines what output type should be respected.